What is a civil infraction traffic citation?

 You can now pay all court costs, fines, and fees, as well as elect to attend a driver improvement course over the phone by calling (855) 895-8060.
 Please note that a convenience fee is added to phone payments pursuant to Florida Statute 501.0117.

-You will soon be able to pay all court costs, fines, and fees, as well as elect to attend a driver improvement course online at pay.flaglerclerk.com.
+You are able to pay all court costs, fines, and fees, as well as elect to attend a driver improvement course online at pay.flaglerclerk.com.
 Select the “cash payment” option, obtain a PayCode and take the PayCode to the retail store you selected.
 Please note that a convenience fee is added to retail cash payments pursuant to Florida Statute 501.0117.

 Download our Retail Cash Payment FAQ for more information about how easy and safe it is to pay with cash at participating retail locations.